15 Camping Hacks You’ll Actually Use

 Pre-made pancake mix

 Making pancakes normally involves a lot of messy ingredients that would take up valuable pack space but there’s no reason you can’t still enjoy them when you’re out camping.
-Just mix up your batter at home before you set out and store it in a bottle or storage container ready to pour into your camping frying pan.
+Just mix up your batter at home before you set out and store it in a bottle or storage container ready to pour into your camping frying pan (we'd recommend the Alpha Pan if you're still in need of a good frying pan).

 Keep your cutlery together